 The Reut Approach has two stages:

-- In the first stage, we identify and diagnose the strategic challenges, envision a desired future and develop an approach for effectuating it.
-We call the coherent articulation of the diagnosis, vision and approach, a Conceptual Framework.
+- In the first stage, we identify and diagnose a strategic challenge, envision a desired future and develop an approach for effectuating it.
+We call the coherent articulation of such diagnosis, vision and approach a Conceptual Framework.
 Since its inception, Reut has launched nearly twenty conceptual frameworks.

 - In the second stage, Reut works to effectuate its vision.
-We either operate as ‘catalysts’ to lead on entire ecosystems or we pilot a key element of our vision.
-For example, on Israel – World Jewry Relations Reut operates as a catalyst, while TOM emerged from a pilot of our vision of 21st Century Tikkun Olam.
+We either operate as ‘catalysts’ to lead on entire ecosystems through an “ecosystem approach” or we pilot a key element of our vision.
+For example, on Israel-World Jewry relations Reut operates as a catalyst, while TOM emerged from a pilot of our vision of 21st Century Tikkun Olam.

 Altogether, I am very proud of the model that we developed at Reut.
 It is unique in Israel and around the world.

 TOM is a global humanitarian venture, which was launched by Reut in Israel in July 2014.
 In launching TOM, we were inspired by two “big ideas:” One is moonshot thinking, which led us to envision helping 250 million people.
 Since its inception, TOM was designed for scale based on four pillars: a worldwide movement of TOM Communities; a TOM Portfolio of free open source solutions; a web-platform to house all communities and products; and the TOM Playbook that standardizes the work of our entire global movement.